Pony-Driland/Website/docs/pages/museum.md

 The only logic of these names is that they are modified names of real names of my state where I was born.
 The state name is "Espírito Santo".

+You can realize that the idea of having an ice mountain with a huge snowstorm already exsted here, just changing the fact that here this mountain was in a farther place, while on the map of Pony Driland this mountain is centered on the map.

 <img src="./img/museum/photo_2024-11-07_15-14-42.jpg" />
 Azure Stone